What is Making Tax Digital?

 - value of the supply (net value excluding VAT)

 This only includes supplies recorded as part of your VAT Return.
 Supplies that do not go on the VAT Return do not need to be recorded in functional compatible software.
 For example, intra-group supplies for a VAT group are not covered by these rules.

 The time of supply is the date that you must declare output tax on.
 Typically, this is when you send a VAT invoice or, if you are on cash accounting, when you receive payment for the supply.

 As April 2019 is drawing closer, businesses should start thinking about how MTD will affect them.
 This includes:

 - Ensuring the accounting records are fit for purpose and are MTD-compliant

 - Considering the robustness of the VAT policies and practices that will form the back-bone of the digital records.

-AcoBloom International is a premier group in India, having numerous prestigious clients having global presence.
-AcoBloom International is few of the pioneers in delivering cosourcing model, helps to deliver sustainable growth & profitability to the accountancy firms in the UK from outsourcing perspective in accounting and finance arena.
+AcoBloom International is a premier group in India, having numerous prestigious clients with having a global presence.
+AcoBloom International is few of the pioneers in delivering cosourcing model, which helps to deliver sustainable growth & profitability to the accountancy firms in the UK from outsourcing perspective in accounting and finance arena.

 For any queries, please don’t hesitate to contact us.